-- (1) A member of the Council must vacate his or her office, if he or she - - (a) becomes subject to any disqualification mentioned or referred to in section 8; - (b) resigns from office by giving not less than one month's written notice to the Council; - (c) has been absent from three consecutive meetings of the Council without the written leave of the Council or of the president, if the Council has authorised the president to grant such leave; - (d) ceases to be ordinarily resident in Namibia; or - (e) is removed from office in terms of subsection (2). - (2) The Minister may remove a member of the Council from office, if the Minister is reasonably satisfied, after having given that member an opportunity to be heard, that that member - - (a) is physically or mentally unfit or unable to effectively perform his or her duties as a member; - (b) has neglected his or her duties as a member; or - (c) has contrary to section 11(10)(a) divulged a matter which has been entrusted to that member. - (3) (a) Any vacancy on the Council arising from any circumstance referred to in subsection (1) or (2), or caused by the death of any member, must be filled in the same manner in terms of section 7 as the person who has vacated his or her office or has died, as the case may be, had been appointed or elected, as the case may be, to such office. - (b) If any designated or elected member has vacated his or her office or has died and the Vice-Chancellor of the University of Namibia or the profession concerned, as the case may be, fails or refuses to designate or elect within a reasonable period of time a member to the Council as contemplated in paragraph (a), the Minister may appoint, at his or her discretion and in writing, any person as such a member. - (c) Any appointment made in terms of paragraph (b) is regarded to have been properly made in terms of the relevant provisions of section 7. - (d) A person filling an office which had been vacated, as described in paragraph (a) or (b), must meet the relevant qualifications relating to members as set out in section 8.
+- (1) A member of the Council must vacate his or her office, if he or she - - (a) becomes subject to any disqualification mentioned or referred to in section 8; - (b) resigns from office by giving not less than one month's written notice to the Council; - (c) has been absent from three consecutive meetings of the Council without the written leave of the Council or of the president, if the Council has authorised the president to grant such leave; - (d) ceases to be ordinarily resident in Namibia; or - (e) is removed from office in terms of subsection (2). - (2) The Minister may remove a member of the Council from office, if the Minister is reasonably satisfied, after having given that member an opportunity to be heard, that that member - - (a) is physically or mentally unfit or unable to effectively perform his or her duties as a member; - (b) has neglected his or her duties as a member; or - (c) has contrary to section 11(10)(a) divulged a matter which has been entrusted to that member.

+(3) (a) Any vacancy on the Council arising from any of the circumstances referred to in subsection (1) or (2), or caused by the death of any member, must be filled in the same manner in terms of section 7 as the person who has vacated his or her office or has died, as the case may be, had been appointed to such office.